wp-plugins/simple-system-status/readme.txt

 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+1. The 'Simple System Status' menu item, under 'Tools'
+2. The Main Screen for viewing System Status, with download link (textfile)
+3. Remote Viewing Link - Generate A Link to share stats with others.

 == Frequently Asked Questions ==

 = What is the Simple System Status for? =